janschill/cern-solid-code-investigation/report/report.md

 TODO: Write Conclusion

-## Evaluation of Solid Implementations
+## Evaluation of the Solid Implementations

 ### Solid Servers